Pima Agriculture Cotton Trust Fund

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Submit applications to USDA by March 15th each year.
-Include in application package form SF3881 that identifies applicants banking information so that an electronic funds transfer of benefits can be made.
 Details of application process can be found at www.fas.usda.gov.

 Award Procedure